Холмс, кажется, вы в России...

 Monetization model.
 Consider in advance how your product will make money and your dating website promotion strategy.
 We guarantee that investors would want to know the answers to these questions.

 Essential features.
 The key is to find a balance between what you want to see in the MVP and what you can afford with your budget.
 When you have an experienced team to create a dating website, it is not a complex task.
-The specialists will help you choose the key must-have features and stay within desired costs.
+The specialists will help you choose the key must-have features and stay within the desired costs.

-Starting a dating website and need to pick must-have functionality for your product?
+Starting a dating website and need to pick a must-have functionality for your product?
 Here are 7 key features that users will need:

-Let’s face it: a profile is like a resume.
+Let’s face it — a profile is like a resume.
 After a 5-second glance, the user will know if they want to know more or move on to the next candidate.
 A good dating website should let users present their interests and quirks in an easy-to-create and eye-catching profile.
 Make sure users can upload those family photos and fishing selfies, jot down their interests, and let potential matches know what they are looking for in a partner.

 Match.com user profile page

-A smart matching algorithm is at the core of a successful dating platform.
+A smart matching algorithm is the core of a successful dating platform.
 Swipe left or right, browse those profiles, sift through their interests, or play their favorite songs — each app finds its own way to help users find a perfect match.
 Find your approach to digital matchmaking and make sure it goes along with what a target audience wants and expects.

 For Penguin Dating, we designed a short and fun multiple-choice questionnaire and created a compatibility algorithm that matches profiles with similar answers

 How are users going to know when someone swipes right on them or sends them a funny and sweet first message?
 Web browser push and email notifications alert users when there’s action on your dating profile.
-Especially with websites, make sure you help users stay up-to-date on recent activity and add a web notification API.
+Especially with various dating websites, make sure you help users stay up-to-date on recent activity and add a web notification API.

 OkCupid chat is simple but it covers the basics